automotive-grade-linux/docs-agl/docs/sec-blueprint/08-Hardening.md

     that image

     a.
-If the kernel image verification fails, the Stage 2 boot loader will initiate a reboot
+If the kernel image verification fails, the Stage 2 boot loader will not boot

-8. The Stage 2 boot loader will load the successfully verified kernel image and boot the linux OS
+8. The Stage 2 boot loader will load the successfully verified kernel and boot the linux OS

 9. The booted Linux OS will perform the normal Linux init sequence